TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/pageSlideOptions.md

 	</t-grid>
 </pre>
 #####
-In Javascript in an angular controller you should have a variable with a name that equals  to the **options** setting value.
+In JavaScript in an angular controller you should have a variable with a name that equals  to the **options** setting value.
 You can change the grid options dynamically after the grid loading.
 In the example below the grid setting **pageSlide** can be changed using the function 'pageSlide'.